fk1995/FallingBob/README.md

 #######################################

 What he needs to do right now is keep jumping and moving to avoid hitting the roof or falling to the bottom.
-He also has to keep his health above 0 to be alive.
+He also has to keep his health above 0 to survive.
 He can jump from platform to platform to prevent him from falling to the bottom and hitting the roof.

 #######################################